-- As of June 2020, AHRQ has funded and started four evidence review topics nominated by members of the learning health systems panel.
-These topics include: strategies for patient and family engagement, interventions to decrease hospital length of stay, prehabilitation and rehabilitation for major joint replacement surgery, and diagnostic errors in the emergency department, and telehealth during COVID-19.
+- AHRQ funded five evidence review topics nominated by members of the learning health systems panel.
+These topics include: strategies for patient and family engagement, interventions to decrease hospital length of stay, prehabilitation and rehabilitation for major joint replacement surgery, diagnostic errors in the emergency department, and telehealth during COVID-19.

 - Develop products.

 - Develop products that learning health systems can use to assess and integrate EPC evidence review findings into routine operations, including a Summary of Findings tool to help the user quickly evaluate the relevance of evidence.
 This tool includes brief, summarized information about key review findings; review questions; contextual information about other related systematic reviews and clinical guidelines; clinical and policy implications; and review limitations.
 This tool and others, including a data visualization tool, will be available to users via a dynamic, interactive website.